fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_Primer.md

 };
 ```

 First, define a fixture class.
-By convention, you should give it the name
+By convention, you should give it the id
 `FooTest` where `Foo` is the class being tested.
 ```
 class QueueTest : public ::testing::Test {